 Fitbit Ionic v Blaze: Sports tracking

 If you care more about counting steps and logging sleep, both the Blaze and the Ionic do pretty good impressions of sports watches too.
 Fitbit's SmartTrack automatic exercise recognition tech is available on both watches, but when it comes to dedicated tracking modes, that's where things start to separate.
-The Blaze has the ability to track running and cycling session piggybacking off your phone's GPS to map routes.
+The Blaze doesn't have GPS but does have the ability to track running and cycling session piggybacking off your phone's GPS to map routes.
 It also offers modes for things like weight training but the data captured is far more basic than when you're recording a run or a ride.

 Essential reading: Fitbit Ionic tips and tricks